 The following documents were produced for the Home Office and written by Childnet International.
-They are guides for parents and carers on how to help children keep safe whilst using the internet:
+They are guides for parents and carers on how to help children keep safe while using the internet.

-The internet offers great opportunities to interact and communicate with friends and people fromall over the world.
-Chatting over the Internet can be done with a group of people in a chatroom, or with the person you are playing an online game against.
-As well as being able to add your comments to a conversation ongoing in a chatroom or online game between a number of people, it is also usually possible to chat privately to one person in these environments.
-Chatrooms can be accessed on mobile phones as well as computers and other online devices, and chat can be provided by Internet Service Providers (ISPs).
+The internet offers great opportunities to interact and communicate with friends and people from all over the world.
+Chatting over the internet can be done with a group of people in a chatroom or with the person you are playing an online game against.
+As well as being able to add your comments to a conversation ongoing in a chatroom or an online game between a number of people, it is also usually possible to chat privately to one person in these environments.
+Chatrooms can be accessed on mobile phones as well as computers and other online devices and chat can be provided by Internet Service Providers (ISPs).
 Chatting Online and Child Safety.pdf